Greshanris/react-python-full-stack/README.md

 - Divided into frontend, and backend folder
 - Frontend is handled by react, while backend is handled by python(flask).

+## Backend (Flask)
+Explanation is not ordered, and is just for rough understanding.

-## Creation of virtual environment
+### Creation of virtual environment
 ``python -m venv venv``
-## Installation of necessary python frameworks
+### Installation of necessary python frameworks
 `` pip install flask flask-sqlalchemy flask-cors``

 - ``flask`` for creation of **RestAPI**